River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

-# PrefabSystem “Source of Truth” in Cities: Skylines II (CO API)
+# PrefabSystem “Source of Truth” in Cities: Skylines II

 This note is for CS2 modders who change things like **capacities / rates and special values like worker counts** and want the results to be:
 - **Correct** (true vanilla baselines / game defaults)